Antelope Island's Bison Roundup

 Snorting bison push their way through the sagebrush heading north on Utah’s Antelope Island State Park.
 But they're not alone.
 Whistling and shouting horseman follow, men and women trained and instructed in the fine art and science of wrangling 2,000-pound animals.
 Ready to join the roundup?
 Read on.
 Whether you're doing the herding, or watching from a safe distance, you'll want to join the adventure.

-Antelope Island's annual bison round-up takes place in relative obscurity, on a stunning landscape from another geologic era, making this event a wonderful opportunity to view the Utah bison population close-up and in a relatively natural habitat.
+Antelope Island's annual bison round-up in late October takes place in relative obscurity, on a stunning landscape from another geologic era, making this event a wonderful opportunity to view the Utah bison population close-up and in a relatively natural habitat.
 Watching an authentic roundup with real cowboys and cowgirls is like being on the set of an old west movie or transported to a distant era — yet it’s only 25 miles northwest of Salt Lake City International Airport.

 The sage scented serenity of the island slowly recedes as spectators and riders arrive for the big day.
-Spectators rush to find a good spot to watch in anxious anticipation of the arrival of the parade of buffalo.
-The buffalo are followed by the riders as they negotiate their way from the southern area of the Island to the north holding pens.
+Spectators rush to find a good spot to watch in anxious anticipation of the arrival of the parade of bison.
+The bison are followed by the riders as they negotiate their way from the southern area of the Island to the north holding pens.
 The somewhat slow but forced pace, ensures the safety of all humans and wildlife for this spectacular event.
 Spectators are always delighted with the number of good locations to stop and follow the herd as it makes its way north.

 Ride with the Herd

-“It’s something to see cowboys (and cowgirls) chasing 700 bison around with dust flying everywhere and them snorting and hollerin’,” said Shaw.
+“It’s something to see cowboys (and cowgirls) chasing 700 bison around with dust flying everywhere and them snorting and hollerin’,” says Shaw.
 “The goal is to get all the bison into the corral safely and not have any of the riders injured in the process.”

 That’s the thing about bison.
 They’re big animals.
-Shaw and his staff say they frequently get asked if the bison are tame.
+Shaw and the other staff say they frequently get asked if the bison are tame.
 They stress to visitors these are wild animals and caution people not to approach them.
 Signs are posted throughout the park and the best course of action is to keep a safe distance.
 Bison can run up to 30 miles per hour, which is much faster than humans.
 They don’t have to run around obstacles (brush), they rumble through things.

 “We bring in every bison except for the mature bulls,” said Shaw.
 “Any bull three years old or over, we leave out.
-“We don’t really need them.
+We don’t really need them.
 We’re not going to sell them and they don’t need to be vaccinated again.
 They’re basically breeder bulls and they’re hard to herd, and they’re really ornery when you get them with a bunch of other bison.”
-Once corralled the bison will have a thorough health check the following weekend which is also a sight to behold.
+Once corralled the bison will have a thorough health check the following weekend, which is also a sight to behold.
 Two weeks later some will be auctioned off to the public.
-In 2016, approximately 250 bison were sold to high bidders.
+In 2023, approximately 290 bison were sold to high bidders.

 A Spectator Sport